-Congressional Action.
-On May 29, 2003, in legislation related to the Foreign Operations appropriations bill, the Senate Foreign Relations Committee reported S. 1160, a bill authorizing \$1 billion for the MCA in FY2004, \$2.3 billion in FY2005, and \$5 billion in FY2006.
-On a vote of 11-8, the Committee further approved an amendment by Senators Biden and Hagel that would establish the MCA inside the State Department under the complete direction of the Secretary of State.
+Congressional Action (Authorization).
+In legislation related to the Foreign Operations appropriations bill, the Senate and House have taken action to authorize the Millennium Challenge Account.
+On May 29, 2003, the Senate Foreign Relations Committee reported S. 1160, legislation providing \$1 billion for the MCA in FY2004, \$2.3 billion in FY2005, and \$5 billion in FY2006.
+On a vote of 11-8, the Committee further approved an amendment by Senators Biden and Hagel that would establish the MCA inside the State Department under the direction of the Secretary of State.
 The legislation abandons the separate corporation proposal put forward by the Administration.
 Secretary of State Powell wrote the Committee saying he would advise the President to veto the legislation if this provision to locate the MCA in the State Department remained in the bill.
 S. 1160 also would permit low-middle income nations to participate in the MCA program only if appropriations in FY2006 and beyond exceed \$5 billion annually.
 In such years, these relatively wealthier countries may compete for only 20% of the total appropriation.
 In many other areas, however, the legislation adopts most of the broad concepts recommended by the executive.